-- Employing an Information Systems Security auditor. - Employing specialized security staff. - Maintaining secure lottery facilities and limiting access to them. - Performing background checks on retailers, vendors, and employees. - Printing lottery tickets with special security features. - Independent IT security audits of Lottery networks. - Providing a variety of access and other controls in the computer system. - Implementing a Video Lottery System Monitoring Plan to ensure the integrity of video lottery games and to ensure that control procedures are operating as designed. - Performing unannounced video lottery inspections at each facility to ensure compliance with operating procedures. - Monitoring video lottery terminals on a daily and weekly basis and reconciling to a cash management system. - Processing daily transaction data of all retailer activity by Lottery personnel using the Lottery's internal control system programs and reconciling transactions to reports generated by the on-line system. - Implementation of comprehensive information security objectives for the Lottery's on-line and video lottery systems as provided by its central system provider.
+- Employing an Information Security Manager. - Employing specialized security staff.

+- Maintaining secure lottery facilities and limiting access to them. - Performing background checks on retailers, vendors, and employees. - Printing lottery tickets with special security features. - Independent Information Technology security audits of Lottery networks. - Implementing additional Information Technology security control requirements over each video lottery facility's system to protect the integrity of the data within the systems and the financial data used by the Lottery. - Providing a variety of access and other controls in the computer system. - Implementing a Video Lottery System Monitoring Plan to ensure the integrity of video lottery games and to ensure that control procedures are operating as designed. - Monitoring video lottery terminals on a daily and weekly basis and reconciling to a cash management system. - Processing daily transaction data of all retailer activity by Lottery personnel using the Lottery's internal control system programs and reconciling transactions to reports generated by the on-line system. - Implementation of comprehensive information security objectives for the Lottery's on-line and video lottery systems as provided by its central system provider.

-The Lottery currently has 50 employees, all of whom are located at the headquarters in Cranston, Rhode Island.
+The Lottery currently has 49 employees, all of whom are located at the headquarters in Cranston, Rhode Island.
 Separated from the headquarters, the drawing studio is located at the Twin River parimutuel facility.